tanviyadav902-gif/tanviyadav902-gif/README.md

 ### 🍽️ Restaurant Website
 A responsive restaurant website with an attractive modern UI.

-### 💄 Beauty Care Website
+### 💄 Beauty Care Recommendation Website
-A beauty salon website showcasing services with a user-friendly design.
+- Developed a beauty care website that recommends skincare products based on the user's skin type.
+- Helps users discover suitable beauty products through personalized suggestions.
+- Focused on creating a simple, responsive, and user-friendly interface.
 ---

 ## 📫 Connect With Me